 To be completed by the end of the summer of the second year.

-Demonstrate proficiency in two modern research languages, usually French and German.
+Demonstrate proficiency in two modern research languages, French and German, by passing a reading and translation examination.
+See page 11 for more information on language requirements and examination procedures.